Portrait of Osanna Visconti in the Italian Art Foundry - Cast-bronze furnishings craftsmanship

 Lost-wax casting

-Every day, Osanna sits at her workbench, surrounded by wax sheets and countless tools.
-Classical music in the background.
-She lights the fire, rips pieces of wax and starts warming and delicately sculpting them.
-From jagged edges and shifting surfaces – at times wavy, other times striped – the object she has in mind slowly takes shape.
+Osanna sits at her workbench, surrounded by wax sheets and countless tools.
+She sets her alcohol lamp aflame, rips a piece of wax and starts warming and delicately sculpting it.
+From jagged edges and shifting surfaces, sometimes wavy, other times striped, the object she has in mind slowly starts to take shape.
 At long last, it becomes the plaster mould, the defining element to be cast in bronze.
-Through her working relationship with artisanal craftsworkers at art foundries near Milan, her vision is brought to life.

 Craftsmanship